-For previously identified stability constraints already documented in an Interconnection Service Agreement (ISA), the generation owner may have already agreed to limit its output to ensure stability constraints are mitigated.
+For previously identified stability constraints already documented in a Generation Interconnection Agreement (GIA) or an Interconnection Service Agreement (ISA), the generation owner may have already agreed to limit its output to ensure stability constraints are mitigated.
 In such cases, a generator output constraint will be configured such that the economic dispatch will limit the output of such resource (inclusive of regulation and reserve assignments) to the agreed upon limit before the output of any other impacted generators are limited.

-Such ISA notations must be reflected within the associated PJM Transmission Operating Procedures (M-03B) in order for PJM Operations staff to manage them per the arrangement.
+Such final agreement ISA-notations must be reflected within the associated PJM Transmission Operating Procedures (M-03B) in order for PJM Operations staff to manage them per the arrangement.